The Benjamin Royal Sonesta New York: Architecture

-The hotel was designed by Emery Roth in the neo-Romanesque style, assisted by associate architect Sylvan Bien.
+The hotel was designed in the neo-Romanesque style by Emery Roth, assisted by associate architect Sylvan Bien.
 The hotel's construction involved numerous contractors.
 Although the hotel has 29 physical stories, New York City Department of Buildings documents cite the 26th floor as the highest usable floor, skipping the thirteenth floor.
 Because there is no 13th floor, the New York City Landmarks Preservation Commission (LPC) describes the hotel as having 25 habitable stories.
 Conversely, the author Steven Ruttenbaum characterizes the hotel as being 30 stories high.

 Form and facade

 The first two stories of the facade are clad with limestone, above which the facade is largely made of gray-brown brick.
 The hotel originally contained casement windows on its facade.
 The building's facade has cast stone and terracotta ornamentation; over the years, some of the brick and mortar has been replaced, and air-conditioner openings have been installed on the facade.

 The hotel contains various setbacks on its exterior, with its massing tapering from a rectangular base to an octagonal tower.
 The setbacks on three sides of the building contain terraces, which were accessed by French doors leading from the adjacent apartments.
 The eastern elevation of the facade contains a light court and sets back above the 23rd story, while the northern elevation sets back above the 25th story.
 When the Beverly Hotel opened, the rooms were illuminated by sunlight on the west, south, and east.
 The top of the building has a water tower with wheel windows; a pavilion with arched windows; red Spanish-tiled roofs; and a copper finial.